AdarBahar/API-Sample/README.md

 - For quick sharing, you can use [ngrok](https://ngrok.com/) to expose your local server.

 ## Contact
-For questions or support, contact: [your-email@example.com]
+For questions or support, contact: [adar@bahar.co.il]